 I know you’re thinking vulnerability is for punks!
 I say, don’t be fooled!
 There are many reality murder shows that are demonstrating how vulnerable people are kicking ass (literally).
 Although that is extreme and violence is never the answer, you get the point.
 Just watch an episode of Snapped and you’ll understand what I’m saying.

-Here are a couple examples of rocking vulnerability:
+Here are a couple of examples of rocking vulnerability:

 Scenario #1 – You are afraid of losing your job, and you have a family to support.